wikitree-website/scholarly-api/README.md

 - `search.js` - fetch full search results

 Also there's another endpoint that seems helpful: a list of fields.
-This way we could generate a legend, as well as give the app a central reference for looking up field colors.
+This way we could generate a legend for the user, as well as give the app a central reference for looking up field colors.

 - `fields.js` - fetch all fields and their corresponding colors